-If you could use a few extra hours for growing your business or to spend with your family, integrating your Customer Relationship Management tool (CRM) and accounting applications is a key step to freeing up some precious time.
+If you could use a few extra hours for growing your business or to spend with your family, integrating your Customer Relationship Management tool (CRM) and accounting applications (xero, quickbooks, MYOB, Infusion etc.) is a key step to freeing up some precious time.
 If your CRM and accounting apps can send data back and forth to one another unhindered, manual data entry becomes a thing of the past and that means the hours you used to spend doing it are suddenly open for better things.

 With online accounting you can seamlessly create and update customers between your accounting system and CRM, and create invoices directly from your Opportunities.
 You can also manage your products, services and stock levels using the integration.

 Setting up CRM accounting software integration means you can seamlessly create and update customer records between your accounting system and CRM so your customer data is always up to date.
 The integration also allows you to create invoices directly from the Opportunities screen in your CRM.
 This means you can email them directly to your customers without changing systems.

 Integration with your accounting software is easy to set up and will help you ensure your customer records are always up to date.
 You can also view your invoices from the CRM so you don’t need to keep switching from one system to the other to view your customer activity.